 Level Marks Description 3 4-5 A relevant response that is expressed clearly, fluently and mostly with concision.
 The response is well organised.
 The response is in the candidate's own words (where appropriate), using a range of well-chosen vocabulary which clarifies meaning.
-Spelling, punctuation and grammar are mostly accurate.
 2 2-3 A relevant response that is generally expressed clearly, with some evidence of concision.
 There may be some lapses in organisation.
 The response is mainly expressed in the candidate's own words (where appropriate) but there may be reliance on the words of the text.
-Errors in spelling, punctuation and grammar which do not impede communication.
 1 1 A relevant response that lacks clarity and concision.
 There may be excessively long explanations or the response may be very brief.
 The response may include lifted sections.
-Frequent errors of spelling, punctuation and grammar, which occasionally impede communication.
 0 0 No creditable content.